On this page

 • Okta always publishes keys to the jwks_uri.

 Caution: Keys used to sign tokens automatically rotate and should always be resolved dynamically against the published JWKS.
-Your app might fail if you hardcode public keys in your applications.
+Your app might fail if you hardcode public keys in your apps.
 Be sure to include key rollover in your implementation.

 Key rotation for the org authorization server